A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Missouri

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Missouri.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,500 jobs and more than $574 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Missouri between 2010 and 2013 will translate into 6,115 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 3,100 jobs and add more than $277 million to Gross State Product by 2014.

 In Missouri, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $380 million to Gross State Product in 2014.

 Hispanics play an important role in all areas in Missouri, but a report recently published by the Partnership for a New American Economy shows how significant their economic contribution is.
 Statewide, Hispanics account for $2.2 billion of the spending power.
 They also pay $743 million in federal, state, and local taxes; $366 million of that amount goes to Social Security and $85 million goes to the Medicare trust fund.